Diary for Thursday, May 27, 1915:

 Isonzo: Italian Second Army attack Mt Sabotino five times and attempt to seize Gorizia until next day.

-Trentino: Italians occupy Ala and Grado in front of Austrian defences.
+Trentino: Italians occupy Ala and Grado in front of Austrian defenses.

 Artois: Near Souchez French capture Les Quatre Bouquetaux and Ablains-St Nazaire.